MGalecki10/LibraryManagementApplication/README.md

 ## Future Improvements
 While this application provides basic functionality, there are several areas for improvement:
-*	Input validation: Implement proper validation for user input to handle invalid data gracefully.
+*	*Input validation*: Implement proper validation for user input to handle invalid data gracefully.
-*	Error handling: Add appropriate exception handling and error messages to improve the user experience.
+*	*Error handling*: Add appropriate exception handling and error messages to improve the user experience.
-*	Data persistence: Consider integrating a database or file system to store library data between application runs.
+*	*Data persistence*: Consider integrating a database or file system to store library data between application runs.
+*	*Language selection*: Enhance the application by adding language selection functionality, allowing users to choose their preferred language for the application's interface.
+Currently, the application is available only in Polish.
+Adding English language support would make it accessible to a wider audience.
 *	User interface: Enhance the application with a graphical user interface (GUI) for a more user-friendly experience.

 ## Acknowledgments